agiliq/building-api-django/docs/apis-without-drf.rst

 A simple API with pure Django
 ========================================

-In this chapter, we will build an API with urse Django.
+In this chapter, we will build an API with pure Django.
 We will not use Django Rest Framework (Or any other library).
+To start add some :code:`Poll` using the admin.

 The endpoints and the URLS
 +++++++++++++++++++++++++++++++